Stefanough/SFA_BLG/source/notes/middleman.html.markdown

 ---------

 * ~~get blog link in navbar to link to /blog~~
     * had to link to /blog.html to get to the blog.html.erb file
-* different layouts for blog page and front page
+* different ==layouts== for blog page and front page
 * just created two blogs in the 'basic_blog' project - "scribbles" and "notes"
 *     removed all previous articeles and notes
 *     use <https://billyfung.com/writing/2017/01/multiple-blogs-with-middleman/>